 To create a nested category, add a “child” category and select a “parent” category from the ‘Parent’ drop-down menu …

-You can also add a new category when creating or editing posts …
+You can also add new categories while creating or editing posts …

 If you need to create a new category while creating or editing a post:

-- Enter in your new category name (and choose a ‘parent’ category if necessary),
+- Enter in your new category name (and choose an optional ‘parent’ category),

 (New category added)